cloudify-cosmo/docs.getcloudify.org/content/manager_webui/default-widgets-ref.md

 #### Configuration

-Specify the URL to open when the button is clicked.
+Specify the URL to open when the button is clicked and buttons label.

 ![button-link]({{< img "ui/widgets/button-link.png" >}})